castai/docs/docs/guides/external-clusters.md

 Latest version of CAST AI agent is now deployed in your cluster.

+## Deleted agent

+In case CAST AI agent deployment got deleted from the cluster, you can re-install the agent by re-running the script from [**Connect cluster**](https://console.cast.ai/external-clusters/new) screen.
+Please ensure you have chosen the correct cloud service provider.

 !!! tip
       If you are still encountering any issues, ping us with logs output at:
       <https://castai-community.slack.com/>